 During a time of Israel's disobedience, God sent fiery serpents to strike at the disobedient.
 God showed His mercy by telling Moses to make a brass snake and to place the serpent upon a pole.
 He had Moses raise this serpent up high for all the people to see because God was

 instructing Moses that all the people would have to do was to look upon this serpent and they would be healed and would live.

 All there was for the people to do was to look to the snake on the pole to be healed.
 All we have to do is to look at Christ on the Cross and know he died for our sins and that we are forgiven.

 The snake is a symbol of our sins nailed to the cross.
 Christ paid for all our sins with His blood by dying on the Cross as a sacrifice for us.

 14 Just as there were many who were appalled at him - his appearance was so disfigured beyond that of any man and his form marred beyond human likeness-

 15 so will he sprinkle many nations, and kings will shut their mouths because of him.
 For what they were not told, they will see, and what they have not heard, they will understand.

 Jesus Christ was beaten so severely into such a bloody mess that people could not recognize him as a man.

 His blood was sprinkled for the healing of the nations.
-As a type - performed in Old Testament times of the sprinkling of the Holy of Holy mercy seat where the Lord sits and reigns from.
+As a type - performed in Old Testament times of the sprinkling of the Holy of Holy mercy seat where the LORD GOD sits and reigns from.

 7 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace